TLA Classes

 Discover diversity and experience visionary voices at keynote sessions.
 Get inspired with workshops in five areas: Social Transformation, Right Livelihood, Engaged Spirituality, Narrative Healing and Ecological TLA.

-Your registration payment includes main conference events only.
-Meal plans will be sold separately.
+• Your registration payment of $275 Members or $315 Non-Members includes main conference events only.

 If you need to cancel your registration, please refer to the following schedule.